eishiya/tiled-scripts/README.md

 ### Center View on Map
 Centres the current map view on the map, useful to quickly go back to a map after panning around a large World.

+### Copy+Paste Layers
+Copies/pastes entire layers (as opposed to layer contents).
+Can copy/paste multiple layers at once, regardless of layer type.

 ### Count Tiles
 Counts the tiles used in a map, useful for e.g. GB Studio where the unique tiles allowed per map are limited, but tilesets may be large.
 Counts both by ID and by flips.